Su Weizhen

 Su Weizhen (蘇偉貞 (Su Wei-chen); 16 July 1954) is a Taiwanese writer, educator and editor.

-She was born in Panyu, Taiwan and studied at the Political Staff College in Taiwan and the Chinese University of Hong Kong.
+She was born in Yongkang Township, Taiwan and studied at the Political Staff College in Taiwan and the Chinese University of Hong Kong.
 Su served in the army and afterwards worked at a radio station.
 Later, she taught literature at the Chinese Culture University and was editor for the literary supplement of the United Daily News.

 In 2011, she participated in the International Writing Program Fall Residency at the University of Iowa in Iowa City, IA.

 She married Zhang Demo, who has since died.